Code-Institute-Submissions/ms1-project/README.md

   + To test the *Social Links*, I clicked on each of them and they took me to the expected sites and opened these in a new window as       expected so my site remained opened in the main window.

 + **UX Testing**
-To validate the user experience, I asked a friend and two family members to help.
+  + To validate the user experience, I asked a friend and two family members to help.
 They were told the user stories and asked to act as a potential client or employer so as to help give an unbias and accurate feedback.
   1. They were to try using all the links, buttons and the contact form.
 For the contact form, they were to test its functionality with this process:
-  i.
-Go to the "Contact" page
+    + Go to the "Contact" page
-  ii.
-Try to submit the empty form and verify that an error message about the required fields appears. iii.
-Try to submit the form with an invalid email address and verify that a relevant error message appears. iv.
-Try to submit the form with all inputs valid and verify that a success message appears.
+    + Try to submit the empty form and verify that an error message about the required fields appears.
+    + Try to submit the form with an invalid email address and verify that a relevant error message appears.
+    + Try to submit the form with all inputs valid and verify that a success message appears.

   2. They all came back with different feedbacks as follows:
-  i.
-They collectively observed the disappearing success message prior to fixing it. ii.
-Two of then commented on the CV font, that it was not readable, so I decided to put a fullstop between the C and the V to make it    C.V instead of the initial CV. iii.
-They commented on the download button that it would be good to have a label, so I decided to add "Download" on hover. iv.
-They pointed out some grammatical errors of which I did my best to correct.
+    + They collectively observed the disappearing success message prior to fixing it.
+    + Two of then commented on the CV font, that it was not readable, so I decided to put a fullstop between the C and the V to make it    C.V instead of the initial CV.
+    + They commented on the download button that it would be good to have a label, so I decided to add "Download" on hover.
+    + They pointed out some grammatical errors of which I did my best to correct.
-  v.
-They pointed out the broken image links, of which I was able to successfully fix. vi.
-Overall, they were happy with the layout, colour scheme, portfolio, responsiveness and easy access to the required information. vii.
-Viewing on different sizes and browsers were also positive as expected.They were able to navigate easily. viii.
-They commented that it was really easy to use.
+    + They pointed out the broken image links, of which I was able to successfully fix.
+    + Overall, they were happy with the layout, colour scheme, portfolio, responsiveness and easy access to the required information.
+    + Viewing on different sizes and browsers were also positive as expected.They were able to navigate easily.
+    + They commented that it was really easy to use.

 + **HTML5 Testing**
 1. For my **HTML5 code testing**, I visited [The W3C Markup Validation Service](https://validator.w3.org/)